neblic/platform/docs/content/getting-started/concepts.md

 As mentioned above, it is common (and it is the recommended approach) to run Neblic's `Control Plane` server in the `Collector` to simplify the deployment.

 Neblic uses the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) because of its flexibility and maturity.
-For more details on how to configure the OTEL collector for use with Neblic, please refer to the deployment [guide](../getting-started/deployment.md).
+For more details on how to configure the OTEL collector for use with Neblic, please refer to the usage [guide](../getting-started/usage.md).

-## Store

-Once `Data Samples` are exported from `Samplers` and received by the `Collector`, they are stored for later exploration.
-When using the OpenTelemetry-based `Collector`, and because `Data Samples` are encoded as OpenTelemetry logs, you have many possible data store choices.

-The deployment [guide](../getting-started/deployment.md) will help you choose which store to use.
-You can read more information about what stores are recommended [here](../learn/stores.md).